arreese/restful-web-services/notes.md

 ## Static Filtering
 - @JsonIgnore : excludes the field from the response, better in the case of renaming
-    - Configure directly on the Bean
+    - Configure filtering directly on the Bean

 ## Dynamic Filtering
-- Cannot configure directly on the Bean
+- Cannot configure filtering directly on the Bean